 Static Testing reviews software artifacts (code, specifications) without executing them.
 It identifies defects early in the development lifecycle, reducing rework costs.
 Techniques include walkthroughs, inspections, and code reviews to improve code quality.
 Static analysis tools automate defect detection and enforce coding standards.
 Effective static Testing enhances software reliability, maintainability, and security.
 It complements dynamic Testing by preventing defects from entering the codebase.

-49. How do you handle performance bottlenecks identified during Testing?
+49. What strategies are employed to handle performance bottlenecks identified during testing?

 Ans: